Report Reveals NZ’s Most Urgent Climate Risks

 The National Climate Change Risks Assessment (NCCRA) is New Zealand’s latest and significant report on climate change.
 A panel of experts and consultants leads this inquiry with engagement with the Māori/iwi and stakeholders.

-The report shows New Zealand’s most significant risks and sectors under these five domains – natural environment, human, economy, and built environment, and governance.
+The report shows New Zealand’s most significant risks and sectors under these five domains – natural environment, human, economy, built environment, and governance.

 New Zealand’s 10 most significant climate change under the five domains